sengobasar/Binary-Classification-Tutorial/README.md

 # Binary Classification Tutorial

-This repository contains a tutorial notebook for binary classification using [your framework/library].
+This repository contains a tutorial notebook for binary classification.

 ## Contents
 - Binary-Classification-Tutorial.ipynb